 The electrical characteristics of the serial input / output conform to the EIA Standard EIA-232-D (downward compatible with RS-232C).
 Comm Port 1 is configured as DTE.
 Cable connections include RXD (input), TXD (output), Ground, CTS (input), RTS (output), and Shield Ground (also known as Frame Ground).
-CTS/RTS handshaking is optional and the lines do not need to be connected.
-Bar Code enabled 9750 have 6-9 Volts DC on pin 9.
-This voltage will not harm any standard PC ports, but its effect on the RI line
+CTS/RTS hand-shaking is optional and the lines do not need to be connected.
+The 9750A has 6-9 Volts DC on pin 9 for powering Bar Code Readers.
+This voltage will not harm any standard PC ports and will be read as Ring Indicator off.